dagronf/DSFColorSampler/README.md

 A Swift 5, Objective-C compatible class that mimics the magnifying glass in color panel of macos.
 Compatible back to 10.9

-API Compatible with NSColorSampler (announced in 10.15)
+API Compatible with NSColorSampler (macOS 10.15 Catalina and later)

 ## Overview